-We welcome back Janet Ney, former Associate Executive Director of CACLV.
+We welcome back Janet Ney, former Associate Executive Director of Community Action.
 Janet currently serves as the Coordinator of Advocacy and Outreach for the Second Harvest Food Bank of Lehigh Valley and Northeast Pennsylvania.

 My sixth grade teacher used to accuse (yes, accuse) us of being rugged individualists when we failed to do what was best for the community.
 She did not tolerate those who went their own way with no regard for others.